What is Behavioral Psychology?: Unlocking the Mysteries of Human Behavior

 Introduction

 John B. Watson, often hailed as the father of behaviourism, pioneered this field with his belief that psychology should primarily concern observable phenomena, eschewing the introspective study of mental processes.
 B.F.
 Skinner further expanded the domain by introducing concepts of operant conditioning, demonstrating how consequences shape and modify behaviours.
-Meanwhile, Albert Bandura introduced the revolutionary concept of observational learning, illustrating that behaviour is also acquired by watching others, thus emphasizing the significant role of social influence on behaviour.
+Meanwhile, Albert Bandura introduced the revolutionary idea of observational learning, illustrating that behaviour is also acquired by watching others, thus emphasizing the significant role of social influence on behaviour.

 Key Principles